-How To Choose The Ideal School For You?
+How to Choose an Ideal School for you?

-If you thought the GMAT was hard, you're in for a surprise!
+If you thought that the GMAT was hard, you’re in for a surprise!

 Shortlisting schools that match your expectations can be a very long and painstaking process.
 Initially, you might feel overwhelmed and confused about where to start – after all, there are so many schools out there!